pingcap/docs-tidb-operator/en/backup-to-pv-using-br.md

 - `.spec.from.user`: The accessing user of the TiDB cluster to be backed up.
 - `.spec.from.tidbSecretName`: The secret containing the password of the `.spec.from.user` in the TiDB cluster.
 - `.spec.from.tlsClientSecretName`: The secret of the certificate used during the backup.
-- `.spec.local.prefix`: This field is used to make up the path of the remote storage: `local://${.spec.local.volumeMount.mountPath}/${.spec.local.prefix}/`.
-This field can be ignored.

     If [TLS](enable-tls-between-components.md) is enabled for the TiDB cluster, but you do not want to back up data using the `${cluster_name}-cluster-client-secret` as described in [Enable TLS between TiDB Components](enable-tls-between-components.md), you can use the `.spec.from.tlsClientSecretName` parameter to specify a secret for the backup.
 To generate the secret, run the following command: